SML 543

 Important: Getting started in Python

-Prior coding experience is not required for this class, but students without Python experience will need to complete a crash course in the language.
-In particular, I have made video lectures covering Python basics which will be available via Canvas upon registering for the class.
-The first several homeworks will assume that you have watched certain portions of the crash course, so you can do this concurrently with the start of classes, however if you are new to coding I strongly recommend getting started in January so you can work at your own pace and do additional practice as needed.
+The first several homeworks will assume that you have watched certain portions of the crash course, so you can do this concurrently with the start of classes, however if you are new to coding I strongly recommend getting started before the beginning of the semester so you can work at your own pace and do additional practice as needed.
 If you fall behind on this once the semester starts, it may be prohibitively difficult to catch up.
 The videos have accompanying code notebooks with exercises.
 If you can complete the exercises in the notebooks, that means you are on a good track.
 Students with prior experience in Python should test their understanding by making sure they can easily complete those exercises.

 Please note that the video tutorial does not cover all aspects of Python; rather the focus is on the key aspects of the language required for the course.